hashicorp/field-workshops-consul/INSTRUCTOR_GUIDE.md

 ### Timing
 The following schedule assumes you have a group of participants who are brand new to Consul and service discovery.
 You should budget between three and four hours for this workshop.
 This is meant as a guideline, you can adjust as needed.

-*Timing*
 0:00 - 0:15 - Wait for attendees to arrive, intros, coffee
 0:15 - 0:30 - The history of networking
 0:30 - 1:00 - Consul architecture
 1:00 - 1:30 - Consul use cases
 1:30 - 1:45 - Break
 1:45 - 2:15 - Instruqt Lab Track #1 - Consul Basics
 2:15 - 2:30 - Service discovery lecture
 2:30 - 3:00 - Instruqt Lab Track #2 - Service Discovery
 3:00 - 3:15 - Service mesh lecture
 3:15 - 3:45 - Instruqt Lab Track #3 - Consul Connect
 3:45 - 4:00 - Wrap-up, summary, next steps

-BONUS TRACKS - these are useful for intermediate users.
+*BONUS TRACKS* - these are intended for intermediate users.
 You may be able to skip some of the introductory material and dive straight into use cases and labs.
 If you omit some of the lectures at the beginning these extra labs should fit into a half-day training.

 Instruqt Lab Track #4 - Consul Connect Walk - Telemetry, metrrics, k8s, grpc,  oh my Instruqt Lab Track #5 - Consul Connect Run  - Brining it  all together - connecting your K8s mesh